Freelancers, contractors, startups and established businesses have all come to us at some point and asked the same question: what insurance do I need?

 That’s great of course, but what if a client alleges you’ve made a mistake and it’s cost them money?
 Or simply that you’ve not done what they paid you to do?

 If you need to defend yourself against aggrieved clients’ allegations of wrongdoing (with or without foundation), professional indemnity insurance pays for your defence and any compensation or rectification costs you’re liable for.

 Depending on what you do, levels of cover usually range from around £100,000 to £5m, but can be higher depending on your individual client’s demands and the nature of the work you’re undertaking.

 Professional indemnity insurance (sometimes called professional liability insurance) is a complicated beast.
-If you’re not clear on exactly what you need, we recommend talking it through with a specialist broker (like us).
+If you’re not clear on exactly what you need, we recommend talking it through with your broker.

 The risk: where you do it